x186k/deadsfu/notes/design-diary.md

 - minus: to check port 80, we need to run a server and not conflict with certmagic
 - point: using timers and observing certmagic events, we can report whether a cert has been aquired or not, given the elapsed time. this messaging, while not be certain about port issues, can raise the issue for the end-user

-*Decision* We kill the proxy, and the sfu1 proxy code, and take down the socks5 proxy.
+*Decision* We kill the proxy, and the deadsfu proxy code, and take down the socks5 proxy.

 ## 6/27/21 More on Open Port Checking and HTTP-Bound and HTTPS-Bound Checking